ro-dhr/azure-enterprise-network-project/README.md

 ![Adding the app subnet](screenshots/scenario3-01-app-subnet.png)

-Adding the route table association so the new subnet inherits the same routing behavior as the rest of the site.
+Adding the route table association so the new subnet inherits the same routing behaviour as the rest of the site.

 ![Route table association](screenshots/scenario3-02-route-table-association.png)